DaveBerkeley/audio_selector/README.md

 and fed into a peak-hold module with a 2..3s decay function.
 These numbers should closely approximate the standard PPM design.

-The output is then fed into a bar-graph comparator, wich has a set of threasholds.
+The output is then fed into a bar-graph comparator, which has a set of thresholds.
 This outputs a packet of data for the LEDs.
 The Enumerate module adds the 'addr' field to the payload.
 The output is a Stream of LED addr,r,g,b data.